Learning general and distinctive 3D local deep descriptors for point cloud registration: Experiments

-Tab.~\ref{tab:3dm2eth_res} shows the results of GeDi trained on 3DMatch and tested on ETH.
-GeDi outperforms the other approaches by a large margin, improving by 5.4\% in terms of FMR with respect to DIP~\cite{Poiesi2021} and SpinNet \cite{Ao2021}.
+\textbf{RGBD indoors $\pmb{\rightarrow}$ laser scanner outdoors.} Tab.~\ref{tab:3dm2eth_res} shows the results of GeDi trained on 3DMatch and tested on ETH.
+The results of FPFH, SHOT, 3DMatch, CGF and PerfectMatch are taken from \cite{Gojcic2019}.
+The results of FCGF and D3Feat are taken from \cite{Bai2020}.
+The results of the other methods are taken from the respective papers.
+GeDi outperforms the other methods by a large margin, improving FMR by 5.4\% with respect to DIP~\cite{Poiesi2021} and SpinNet \cite{Ao2021}.
 Tab.~\ref{tab:3dm2kitti_res} shows the results of GeDi trained on 3DMatch and tested on KITTI.
-Also on KITTI, GeDi outperforms by a large margin its competitors, achieving a success rate of +5.23\% with respect to DIP \cite{Poiesi2021} and +16.76\% with respect to SpinNet~\cite{Ao2021}.
+These results are reproduced by us, using authors' source codes and the parameters authors used in this setup.
+Where possible, we used subsets of points for the evaluation.
+GeDi consistently outperforms the other methods by a large margin, achieving a success rate of +5.41\% and +7.93\% compared to DIP and SpinNet, respectively, with $c$=50K.
+With $c$=5K, GeDi achieves +7.92\% and +17.65\% compared to DIP and SpinNet, respectively.